AndysDeepAbstractions/CarND-Advanced-Lane-Lines/README.md

 ## Distortion-correction application

-Distortion correction that was calculated via camera calibration has been applied to each image.
+Distortion correction that was calculated via camera calibration data and has been applied to each image.

     camera_cal\calibration1.jpg